Our ACLS, BLS, and PALS courses satisfy CE requirements for Physicians, Nurses, Pharmacists and Dentists

 An ACLS certification card is good for 2 years from the date you originally pass the exam.
-You will receive a downloadable PDF card and a hard copy card after completing the Las Vegas ACLS course.
+You will receive a downloadable PDF card and a hard copy card (if requested) after completing the Las Vegas ACLS course.

 How early should I register for a Las Vegas PALS recertification?

 The most prudent course of action is to register and begin the PALS recertification process 15 to 30 days prior to your current PALS expiration.
 You may use that time to study or attempt the Las Vegas PALS exam up to 4 times.

 How much does a Las Vegas BLS cost?

 It depends on whether it is a certification or recertification.
 The Las Vegas BLS costs $85 for a certification and $65 for a recertification.

 Where can I find in person training